nasbrown/nasbrown/README.md

 ## Wassup!✊🏽

 Welcome to the profile!
-Hope all of my rocket science-level code intrigues you.
+Hope all of my rocket science-level code intrigues you!

 All my repositories were coded while completing 100 pushups, 100 pullups and 1000 squats in a handstand.
 I take pride in making sure my coding skills are **STRONG**, efficient and simple to understand.

 <!--
 **nasbrown/nasbrown** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.